 TLS 1.0 and 1.1 disablement on the Pexip Service

-In line with best practice described in IETF RFC 8996 we are removing support for TLS 1.0 and 1.1.
-This change affects provisioning of registered hardware video endpoints, and all SIP call scenarios, including calls from devices that are not registered with the Pexip Service.
+In line with best practice described in IETF RFC 8996 we have removed support for TLS 1.0 and 1.1.
+This change, implemented in May 2022, affects provisioning of registered hardware video endpoints, and all SIP call scenarios, including calls from devices that are not registered with the Pexip Service.

-Registered devices that are still running TLS 1.0 or 1.1 will stop working with the service, and unregistered devices (i.e. any using a different call control) may not be able to connect to calls or may connect unencrypted.
+Any devices that are still running TLS 1.0 or 1.1 can no longer register with the service, and any unregistered devices (i.e. any using a different call control) may not be able to connect to calls or may connect unencrypted.

 - You may need to upgrade the firmware to a version that supports TLS 1.2.

 - It may be that your hardware video endpoint is not capable of supporting TLS 1.2 in which case we recommend contacting your partner to discuss the options available.

 Please note the service automatically negotiates with your hardware video endpoint to determine which TLS version to use so you do not need to change your device's TLS configuration.
 If you set your device to use a specific version of TLS it may stop working with the service.

 If your hardware video endpoint is not listed below, you must check your device as shown in the diagram.

 These endpoints are not capable of running TLS 1.2 and need to be replaced:

 These devices need to have their firmware updated: